amilajack/joker/README.md

 ### Usage without a test runner

-While using a test runner is recommended joker is completely 'nodeable'.
+While using a test runner is recommended Joker is completely 'nodeable'.
 Here is a simple example how you could accomplish that:

 ```js